How Does the 10-Year Treasury Yield Affect Mortgage Rates?

 Why are mortgage rates tied to the 10-year treasury yield?
 Since mortgages last longer than shorter-term lending options tied to the federal funds rate, they require a benchmark, where the duration reflects the average mortgage.

-This is why the 10-year treasury yield comes in because it lasts about as long as a regular mortgage.
+This is why the 10-year treasury yield comes in because it lasts about as long as the average homeowner has a mortgage.

 If you're in the market for a new mortgage, use the tool below from Bankrate to compare and find some of today's rates: